 The value of your vehicle impacts the price of your car insurance.
 Learn how to estimate its market value for a more accurate car insurance quote.

-All insurers and comparison sites ask you to estimate the value of your car when applying for cover.
+All insurers and comparison sites ask you to estimate the value of your car when applying for car insurance cover.

 The estimated value you suggest isn’t necessarily what you’ll get back from the insurer if your car is stolen or written off though.